Skip to Content

 Jackson Weber

-Jackson Weber is a sophomore beginning his first year on The Yorktown Sentry.
-Jackson is looking forward to keeping the students of Yorktown informed and entertained.
-He loves being a part of the Yorktown community, especially the robotics team.
-When he's not hanging out with friends he enjoys spending his time at the rock climbing gym honing his skills.
+Jackson Weber is a junior entering his second year on The Sentry and first as News Editor.
+This year, Jackson is looking to turn the his section into a hub of local news for the students of our school.
+He loves being a part of the Yorktown community, especially the Robotics team.
+When he's not hanging out with friends, he enjoys spending time at the rock climbing gym honing his skills.